sty00A4/sty00A4/README.md

 ### Vector
 https://github.com/sty00A4/vector
-: An easily readable dynamic programming language implementing units and rules
+: An dynamic programming language implementing units and rules with an lua/ruby-like syntax

 # Repos I made